ArpitSureka/playwright-sap.dev/docs/locators/getByRoleSID.md

                   options?: {
-                     name?: string;  // The name identifier of the element pos?:  number;  // Position index when multiple elements share the same role/name wnd?:  number;  // Window index, defaults to 0 (main window) }): Locator
+                     name?: string;  // The name identifier of the element pos?:  number;  // Position index when multiple elements share the same role/name sub?:  string;  // Refers to sub-section of the screen.
+Default sub = 'usr' wnd?:  number;  // Window index, defaults to 0 (main window) }): Locator
 ```